 4.1.2.5.1 Alarm notifications

-This clause presents a list of notifications, defined in TS 28.532 [7], Sthat an MnS consumer may receive.
+This clause presents a list of notifications, defined in TS 28.111 [A], Sthat an MnS consumer may receive.
 The notification header attribute objectClass/objectInstance, defined in TS 32.302 [8], shall capture the DN of an instance of a class defined in the present document.